 To qualify as a Deck, Engineer or Electro-Technical Officer in the Merchant Navy takes dedication and determination.

-The academic studies which will be completed during the college phases of the programme will lead towards the award of an Higher National Certificate or Diploma, a Foundation Degree in England or a Professional Diploma in Scotland or an Honours Degree.
-Depending on the route followed the programme will last 3 years, but could be longer in some circumstances.
+Your academic studies completed during the college phases of the programme will lead towards the award of a Higher National Certificate or Diploma, a Foundation Degree in England or a Professional Diploma in Scotland, or an Honours Degree.
+Depending upon your choice the training programme will last three years, but could be longer in some circumstances.

 Usually the last element of training will be the MCA Oral examination.
-This will be a face to face meeting with a examiner who has considerable experience of the examination syllabus and a wide knowledge of the industry and the practical requirements of serving at sea as a Ship's Officer.
+This will be a personal assessment by an examiner with considerable experience of the examination syllabus, together with an extensive knowledge of the industry and the practical requirements for serving at sea as a Ship's Officer.

-The ultimate goal is to qualify for the issue of an unrestricted Officer of the Watch (OOW) Certificate of Competency as a Deck, Engineer or Electro-Technical Officer.
-This is an internationally recognised qualification and will enable the holder to sail as a Ships Officer on ships not only on UK flagged vessels but also on vessels of most of the other major shipping nations of the world.
+Your ultimate goal will be to qualify for an unrestricted Officer of the Watch (OOW) Certificate of Competency as a Deck, Engineer or Electro-Technical Officer.
+This is an internationally recognised qualification and will enable the holder to sail as a Ships Officer on ships, not only on UK flagged vessels, but also on vessels of most of the other major shipping nations of the world.

-For candidates with the aptitude, the opportunity exists to undertake further studies leading to qualification at the higher ranks or complete a top up programme of study leading to the award of an Honours degree.
+For candidates with the aptitude, there are opportunities to undertake further studies leading to qualification at the higher ranks or to complete a top-up programme of study leading to the award of an Honours degree.